mdelaossa/CinchControlPanel/README.md

 This gem adds an angular.js and websockets based web control panel for the [Cinch](https://github.com/cinchrb/cinch) bot framework

 ## Installation

-Add this line to your application's Gemfile:
+NOTE: NOT PUBLISHED YET.
+THIS IS NOT A COMPLETE BUILD Add this line to your application's Gemfile:

 ```ruby